icon-project/documentation/references/java-sdk.md

 			.build();
 ```

-Generate SignedTransaction to add signature of the transaction.
+Generate `SignedTransaction` to add the signature of the transaction.

 ```java
 // Create signature of the transaction